matejsmycka/blog/blog_deadcells_hack.md

 DeadCells game uses cells as currency for unlocking new items.
 With each run, you start with 0 cells.
 I will try to change the cell value to some arbitrary number.

-We have multiple possible approaches how to changing cell value:
+We have multiple possible approaches to changing cell value:

 - Code Caves
 - DLL injection